The Rational Field: Metrics Are Not Meaning

 The Rational Field does not reject measurement.
 It disciplines it.

 Numbers are useful servants and dangerous masters.
-Rational thinking examines what a metric reveals, what it hides, and what behavior it quietly rewards.
+Rational thinking asks what a metric reveals, what it hides, and what behavior it quietly rewards.

 Most systems do not fail loudly.
 They drift until the numbers look right and the outcomes no longer are.